leod/leod.github.io/_posts/2019-12-09-introduction-to-rendology.md

 There is a certain order of operations that must be respected when drawing a frame.
 Consider for example the case of using shadow mapping and deferred shading.
 A typical frame may look like this:
 1. Clear buffers.
-2. Draw the scene from the light's perspective, creating a shadow texture.
+2. Draw scene from the main light's perspective, creating a shadow texture.
-3. Draw the scene from the camera's perspective, creating albedo and normal textures.
+3. Draw scene from the camera's perspective, creating albedo and normal textures.
 4. Calculate light in another texture by making use of the normal texture.
 5. Compose by multiplying light and albedo texture.
 6. Draw plain and/or translucent objects.